robitalec/review-ohun/review.md

 ##### README

+Consider stating explicitly which package provides the parallel processing for `ohun` in the sentence starting
+"All functions allow the parallelization of tasks..."

 The badge for `R-CMD-check` seems to point to an old workflow.
 The current workflow (`tic`) shows failing tests, whereas the `R-CMD-check` shows passing test.
 I would recommend removing this old badge if it is no longer relevant.